xorrior/EmailRaider/README.md

 #####Get-SMTPAddress -FullName "William Striker"
 This function returns the Primary SMTP address of a user from the Global Address List based on there Full Name.

 #####Invoke-SendEmail -Targets "testuser@testing.com" -Subject "Wub Wub Wub" -Body "Hey!
-This is a test email" -Attachment
+This is a test email" -Attachment .\Payload.rtf

 This function will send an email to the specified target/s.
 The TargetList parameter can be used to read in targets from a file.
 HTML tags maybe used in the Body parameter to embed a URL or whatever suits your needs.